The integral Hasse principle for stacky curves associated to a family of generalized Fermat equations: The ``cascade'': reduction to the base cases

 where $r$ and $r'$ are positive integers.
 Note that if $r > 0$ and $r' > 1$, we can replace $(B,C)$ by $(B/9,C/9)$, so assume without loss of generality that $r'\leq 1$ if $r > 0$.

 First, by Proposition~\ref{prop:localTest}, $\Y_{B,C}$ has $\Z_{p}$-points for all primes $p$; that is, (\ref{eq:intro-ex}) is everywhere locally soluble.
 We proceed to analyze the Hasse principle for a few curves in this family by computing the set of $\Z$-points.
+Magma code used in computing the following examples can be found in \url{https://github.com/juanitaduquer/stacky22n/tree/main/Examples} \cite{githubRepo}.